rsolano60/AntGuardian/README.md

 ```sh
 py -m pip install paramiko
 ```
-Mac and Linux (you may not need to do this, but it does not hurt)
+(Mac and Linux) users: you may not need to do this, but it can´t hurt to do it anyway
 ```sh
 pip install paramiko
 ```